Announcement: New Prayer Books Available

 The extreme hypothesis.

 Among Roman Catholics, anointing is administered only when there is danger of death.
-This is exactly why it is called the last rites.
+This is precisely why it is called the last rites.
 Completing the work of penance, it infuses the soul with divine grace during its final periods.

 In Eastern Orthodox churches, anointing can be administered as many times as necessary.
 It is used both for healing and for comforting people in their homes.